 The natural continuation of the project, also following an experimental research on the material, blending cohesively this environment-friendly design mission.
 The boots have been handcrafted in Helsinki by Aleksi who wanted to keep a strong visual connection with Coat-19 and successfully blend it with the contrasting soles I realized by melting the mask’s production waste material.
 The two elements seem to contradict each other, both made from the same raw material but treated in a different vein.
 The top seems futuristic and brand new then turns into this organic and corroded sole.
 Again alluding to the damage these caused to the environment when left on the ground.
 The balanced result of this contrasting design is a boot shaped like it is meant to resist extreme conditions.

-With Aleksi Saastamoinen (@aleksisaas)
+Handcrafted by Aleksi Saastamoinen (@aleksisaas)

-Materials: Discarded disposable masks | Recycled transparent laminate fabric | Organic cotton wool filling
+Coat-19 materials: Discarded disposable masks | Recycled transparent laminate fabric | Organic cotton wool filling

 Boots-19 materials: Facemasks production waste | Recycled transparent laminate fabric | Melted masks (soles)